pkelaita/l2m2/README.md

 **Call your LLM 💬👍**

 The `call` API is the same regardless of model or provider.
-Make sure to pass in a valid model name as shown in the table above.

 ```python
 response = client.call(